 On college campuses, it’s not unusual to see a student looking particularly tired or rushed, or even wearing pajamas to class.

-A neglected appearance is one of the most obvious signs of substance abuse among non-student adults, but when does this sign become a source of concern among college students?
+A neglected appearance is one of the most obvious signs of substance use disorder among non-student adults, but when does this sign become a source of concern among college students?

 One sign you might look for is neglected hygiene.
-Because addiction consumes people’s attention, a person dealing with substance abuse may neglect self-care tasks such as showering, brushing their teeth, and changing into clean clothes.
+Because addiction consumes people’s attention, a person dealing with substance use disorder may neglect self-care tasks such as showering, brushing their teeth, and changing into clean clothes.

 Another warning sign is a drastic behavioral change relating to appearance.